kpierzynski/svg2gcode/README.md

 # svg2gcode
-Converter from SVG PATHS to GCODE
+Converter from SVG PATHS to GCODE.
+This program was created for converting svg pcbs from easyeda to gcode using one command instead of tedious inkscape.

 ![example_gcode](./images/camera_gcode.png)
 ![example_svg](./images/camera_svg.png)